fixie-ai/fixie-examples/README.md

 Deploying agents will automatically upload your agent to the Fixie cloud and start serving it immediately on the platform.

-Running `fixie deploy` will create (or update) the agent and upload your fewshots and functions to Fixie.
+Running `fixie agent deploy` will create (or update) the agent and upload your fewshots and functions to Fixie.